Hotz99/ac_internal/readme.md

   - Low-level Programming: Writing shellcode in x64 assembly and ensuring correct register and memory management.
   - Interoperability: Combining Rust with system libraries like SDL2 and OpenGL.
   - Real-time Graphics Rendering: Utilizing OpenGL to draw ESP elements dynamically within the game window.

+## Credits

+This project builds upon the [ac_rhack](https://github.com/scannells/ac_rhack) repository.
+Thank you to the author for their foundational work.

 ### Features
 1. Direct Memory Access